jhucsf/fall2022/assign/assign04.md

 * You must not create every large files in `/tmp` and you must ensure that you delete everything you leave there _before logging off_.

+If you create a few files that are no more than, say, 16 megabytes in size, and if you clean them up properly before logging out, you should be fine.

-To check that your sort program works correctly, you can use the `is_sorted` program we have included in the starer code:
+To check that your sort program works correctly, you can use the `is_sorted` program we have included in the starter code:

 ```
 # generate the file with 1000 integers